Tommi2Day/gomodules/Readme.md

 this is a collection of often used functions

 - common: Common used ops like file handling
-- pwlib: password generation, storing and handling with RSA and Openssl functions
+- pwlib: password generation, storing and handling with RSA, Openssl and Hashicorp Vault functions
 - tools: collection of often used tools as build loader
 - dblib: db related functions, esp. for oracle and tns handling
 - maillib: function to send Mails